 The IndexMath algorithm is completely data-driven.
 It is based wholly on end of trading day analysis of fundamental, recurring and under-researched mathematical patterns in the share prices of the UK’s FTSE All-Share Index (FTAS).

-Feeding end of day data through the precise IndexMath algorithm results in a quantification of the probable near-future sentiment of the UK stock market.
-From this insight, periodic signals are generated which anticipate short to medium term trends (either up or down) in the FTAS.
-Of course, these signals can also be used to predict similar movement in other stock market indices (e.g. the FTSE 100 Index) and investment vehicles (e.g. FTSE 100 Index ETF’s) which are closely correlated to the FTAS.
+Feeding end of day data through the IndexMath algorithm results in a quantification of the probable near-future sentiment of the FTAS.
+From this insight, periodic signals are generated which anticipate short to medium term upward or downward/flat trends (with an approx. length of 1 to 20 months) in the FTAS.
+These signals can also be used to predict similar movement in other stock market indices and investment vehicles which are correlated to the FTAS.

 (Note: The FTAS was chosen to be analysed as it offers a large sample of data to work with – currently 600+ constituents.
 The FTAS aims to represent at least 98% of the full capital value of all UK companies that qualify as eligible for inclusion, and is the aggregation of the FTSE 100, FTSE 250 and the FTSE SmallCap Index.)